David-Kopczynski/nix/README.md

 | User | `user` |
 | Password | *(found in Bitwarden)* |

+More specific installation instructions can be found in `./hosts/{hostname}/README.md`.

 ## 📁 Configuration Structure
 This repository is structured into small nix files that are combined to create the system configuration.
 The general structure is as follows: